hvijaycse/HacktoberFest_2K20/Intermediate/Readme.md

 # Code_of_Conduct

-> This directory is mainly for intermediate guys known to github , programming or technologies.
+> This directory is mainly for intermediate guys who are known to github , programming or technologies.

 > we have created directory for Docker , and Machine learning `i know only these`